StefEmp/CosmicSpaceLottery/README.md

 I have created documentation on how I created the project and what I may do if I had more time.
 This can be found **[here]()**.

+This game has been created using JavaScript, HTML, CSS, Express, Handlebars and BootStrap.

 ## Set Up

 Simply download the repo and make sure you have node installed.